-Chronicle of Higher Education, Information Technology section: Similar to Higher Learning, but tends to cover headline stories more than practical applications
+The Informational Technology section tends to cover headline stories more than practical applications.

-Contemporary Issues in Technology & Teacher Education (CITE): http://www.aace.org/pubs/cite/default.htm
+Contemporary Issues in Technology & Teacher Education (CITE)

 Established by SITE as a multimedia, interactive counterpart of the Journal of Technology and Teacher Education.
 Funded by the U.S. Department of Education Preparing Tomorrow's Teacher to Use Technology (PT3) catalyst grant, CITE makes possible the inclusion of sound, animated images, and simulation, as well as allowing for ongoing, immediate dialog about theoretical issues.

-EDUCAUSE Quarterly Online: is a practitioner's journal on planning, developing, managing, using, and evaluating information resources and technology in higher education.
-Written by campus practitioners, articles are peer-reviewed prior to publication, distributed primarily to EDUCAUSE member representatives and to college and university libraries, circulation of approximately 7,400.
+A practitioner's journal on planning, developing, managing, using, and evaluating information resources and technology in higher education.
+Written by campus practitioners, articles are peer-reviewed prior to publication, distributed primarily to EDUCAUSE member representatives and to college and university libraries.

 Multi-disciplinary forum to present and discuss research, development and applications of multimedia and hypermedia in education, for the advancement of the theory and practice of learning and teaching using these powerful and promising technological tools that allow the integration of images, sound, text, and data.